GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Tested with nightly build of Joomla!
 4.0.0-alpha7-dev
 - Target of this plugin is Joomla 4!
 - Have a look in the release tab which versions were tested with Joomla 3, too.
 - Uses NOT Joomla!
-Update System (no automatic update messages in Joomla back-end) but you can subscribe to the repository watchlist for releases
+Update System (no automatic update messages in Joomla back-end) but you can use the GitHub repository watchlist for releases
 [HowTo subcribe to releases watchlist](https://re-later.eu/plg_system_characterscounterghsvs_Watchlist.jpg)
 ## Special for experts
 - Uses a custom HTMLHelper that you can use somewhere else in your code, too, **if the plugin is enabled**.